codefresh-io/docs.codefresh.io/_docs/reference/git-tokens.md

 Codefresh requires two types of Git tokens for authentication in GitOps, a Git Runtime token, and a Git user token.
-Both the Runtime and user tokens are Git personal access tokens, used for different purposes in Codefresh.
+Both the Runtime and user tokens are Git access tokens, used for different purposes in Codefresh.

-* The Git Runtime token is mandatory when installing GitOps Runtimes, and must be provided during the installation.
+* The Git Runtime token is unique to and mandatory for every GitOps Runtime.
+It must be provided during the Runtime installation.
-* The Git user token is a personal access token that is unique to every user in the Codefresh platform.
-It is required after installation for every Runtime that the user has access to.
+* The Git user token is an access token that is unique to every user in the Codefresh platform.
+It is required after installation for every Runtime which the user has access to.